Berlin Wall Monument (Chicago)

 The Berlin Wall Monument in Chicago is an exhibit on display at the Western Brown Line CTA station.
-The monument contains a large segment of the Berlin Wall and a plaque describing its dedication to the city.
+Located in the Lincoln Square, Chicago neighborhood, an historically German-American enclave, the monument contains a large segment of the Berlin Wall and a plaque describing its dedication to the city.
 The Berlin Wall represented one of the great political, economic, and ideological divides of the twentieth century between two major powers: the United States and the Soviet Union.